TeseoLou/codoku/README.md

 These helped enforce best practices throughout the project lifecycle.
 Every key element was evaluated to ensure it conveyed meaning not only visually, but programmatically — a core principle of accessible web design.

 ### **4.1.4 CSS Styling & Methodology** 🎨
-**Codoku’s** visual design was constructed using a modular, layered CSS approach — combining a custom `style.css` file with the Bootstrap 5.3 framework.
+**Codoku’s** visual design was constructed using a modular, layered `CSS` approach — combining a custom `style.css` file with the `Bootstrap 5`.3 framework.
 Styling prioritized mobile-first responsiveness, dark/light theming, accessibility, and clean layout management across game views and modal components.

 The `style.css` file was clearly organized using section headers and comment blocks to guide readability and maintainability.
 Notable sections included:
 - Grid and board styling (`#grid`, `.number`, `.bottom-border`, `.right-border`)